Simulating Rotational Inverted Pendulum

 - Graph - Includes a small plot to visualize the arm and rod angles.
 With default settings, both angles should become 0 rad once the rod is balanced.

-The project implements the Example 2: Rotary Inverted Pendulum described in CDP Simulator manual with a small modification.
+The project implements the Example 2: Rotary Inverted Pendulum described in the CDP Simulator manual with a small modification.
 Instead of directly Routing values between ArmController and RotaryInvertedPendulumSimulator, this example splits them into different applications and uses UDP I/O for communication.
 Presuming the real hardware can be controlled with UDP packets, this would enable hassle-free changing between the simulator and actual hardware as one can simply disconnect the hardware and instead run the simulator application.
 To get a better idea of how to configure UDPIOServer components, see the UDP Setup Guide.

 How to Run the Example